Advivo Tests Out Yodal – A New Estate Planning Tool

 - Use estate planning specialists to get it right;

-- Easy-to-know fixed cost structure and potential lower cost;
+- Easy-to-know fixed cost structure and potentially lower cost;

 - Incorporating your accountant in the process makes it less likely that anything gets missed due to their familiarity with your structures and assets.